jason-a-phillips/scalable-site-miner/README.md

 7. If the worker fails to check in, the controller will deactivate that worker and redistribute work to the active remaining workers.

 # Design
 The Node.js services are designed to maximize Node's event-loop model and asynchronous "next tick" behavior.
 HTTP and database requests are always wrapped in Promises, batched and throttled using concurrency limits.
-As work grows, adding more workers should be a fairly painless task, until the database becomes the bottleneck.
+As work grows, adding more workers should be a trivial task, until the database becomes the bottleneck.

 # To-do's
 1. Refactor long large functions into smaller ones